Witches Abroad: Plot

 It is at this time that Magrat finds out that Emberella has two fairy godmothers, Magrat and Lilith.
 It was Lilith who had manipulated many of the various stories that the Witches had traveled through and who was now manipulating Genua itself, wrapping the city around her version of the Cinderella story.
 Lilith has had people arrested for crimes against stories, including the arrest of a toymaker for not being jolly, not whistling and not telling the children stories.
 At this point it is revealed that Lilith is actually Lily, Granny Weatherwax's older sister.
+The trio learn that she is planning a masked ball where-in Emberella is supposed to meet the Duc.

 Using hypnosis, Granny convinces Magrat to attend the masked ball in place of Emberella.
 Greebo is transformed into human form to aid the witches.
 Emberella's dress fits, but the glass slippers do not.
 After enjoying themselves for a while at the ball, the witches are discovered and are cast into a dungeon.

 At that point, Emberella, Mrs. Gogol and Baron Saturday arrive at the ball, having broken the witches out of their prison with the aid of Cassanunda (a dwarf and the Disc's second greatest lover).
 A high concentration of magic causes the Duc to revert to his frog form, and he is trampled by Baron Saturday, causing Lily to flee.
 Granny starts to follow, but Mrs. Gogol, wanting to kill Lily, tries to stop Granny by using a voodoo doll.
 Granny thrusts her arm into a flaming torch and preys upon Mrs. Gogol's own belief in the power of the doll to make it burst into flames.
 Granny Weatherwax then pursues Lily.

 Emberella is informed that, as the daughter of the late Baron Saturday, the previous ruler of Genua, she is now Duchess of Genua.
 Her first command is to end the ball (she dislikes them) and attend the Mardi Gras parade, a form of binge-drinking carnival.

 Granny manages to defeat Lily by trapping her in a mirror, unable to 'find herself', and the three witches return home.
-Granny shows Magrat how to use the wand to do magic, and that it takes more than wishing.
+Granny shows Magrat how to use the wand to do magic, and that it takes more than wishing - the secret is that there are adjustable dials on the wand.
 Magrat throws the wand into a river, to be lost forever.
 Then the Witches go home, the long way, and see the elephant.